jjvanzon/JJs-Reference-Architecture/layers.md

 Data Layer
 ----------

+`[ TODO: More clarifying sentences. ]`
 `[ TODO: Links to Patterns sections. ]`

-A data layer might be built up of the following sub-layers:
+A data layer can be built up of the following sub-layers:

 <img src="images/data-layer.png" width="431" />